bishopscode/PostMe/backend/README.md

 - Git v2.43.0
 - Visual Studio Code v1.84.2
 - Docker v24.0.6
-- Docker Desktop v4.30.0
+- Docker Desktop v4.25.2
 - MongoDB Shell v2.1.0

-The versions listed above are the ones used in this project.
+The versions listed above are the ones used in the book.
 While installing a newer version should not be an issue, please note that certain steps might work differently on a newer version.
+If you are having an issue with the code and steps provided in this book, please try using the mentioned versions.

 ## Install